Jayakrishna028/AME598Project/README.md

 ## About-Code-Explanation

-the Server folder in the repo consists of the files required to
+the Server folder in the repo consists of the files required to  run the server in cloud the robot folder in consists all the files that are required to run the autonomous vehicle controlled by Raspberry Pi.

 ## Future-Scope